george-hawkins/micropython-wifi-setup/README.md

 ---

+Ideally you'd encrypt your WLAN password with an AES key printed on the device.

+This would mean only that particular device, with the key pre-installed, could decrypt your password.
+It would also mean that only the person who's got the devise and can read the printed key can take constrol of it, i.e. register it with their WLAN.

+However an AES key is at minimum 128 bits, i.e. 32 hex digits, which is more than most people would want to type in - and you'd probably want to include two checksum digits so that it's possible to point out if the key looks good or not.

+One possibility would be to use a [password-based key derivation function](https://en.wikipedia.org/wiki/Key_derivation_function) (PBKDF) to generate a key from a more reasonable length password (see step 5. and the text below in this Crypto StackExchange [answer](https://crypto.stackexchange.com/a/53554/8854)).
+Currently [Argon2](https://en.wikipedia.org/wiki/Argon2) seems to be the first-choice PBKDF, however according to this [answer](https://forum.micropython.org/viewtopic.php?p=36116#p36116) on the MicroPython forums all such algorithms consume noticeable amounts of ROM "unlikely to ever appear by default in micropython firmware".

+---

 Currently `main.py` pulls in just MicroWebSrv2 and MicroDNSSrv.

 slimDNS on its own is pulled in with `main-mdns.py` - to install it instead of `main.py`: